PrintersForAnts/MetalBoop/README.md

 You will also need the CNC'd parts, which can be bought from [JLCPCB](https://jlcpcb.com/) or [PCBWAY](https://www.pcbway.com/)

-PCB Note: Although either PCB type can be mounted, the larger version of the Tap PCB may interfere with either the extruder or extruder stepper.
+PCB note: Although either PCB type can be mounted, the larger version of the Tap PCB may interfere with either the extruder or extruder stepper.

+Magnet note: To secure magnet, RTV Silicone is needed.
+Make sure you have it or get high quality, high temperature one.

 ## 5. Assembly
 ## 6. FAQ